 - Can be a little sketchy on side streets at night.
 Walk 18 de julio to avoid problems or take the cheap cabs.

-There are not as many accommodation options in Parque Rodó, Barrio Sur or Palermo, the three areas located next to each other between Ciudad Vieja and Pocitos, so I’ll group them together.
+There are not as many hotel options in Parque Rodó, Cordón (inland to the north of Parque Rodo), Barrio Sur or Palermo but like the Old City they’ve become a popular place for rentals.
+The four areas located next to each other between Ciudad Vieja and Pocitos, so I’ll group them together.

 - Charming neighbourhoods filled with character and characters